 Meeting in the Middle is Not a Compromise

 In a shrinking world filled with gadgets like GPS devices, destinations are found after satellites triangulate the position.
-So if you are looking for the ideal place to meet in Southwest Ohio, your position may triangulate from Cincinnati, Dayton and Columbus resulting in Wilmington.
+So if you are looking for the ideal place to meet in Southwest Ohio, your position may triangulate from Cincinnati, Dayton, and Columbus resulting in Wilmington.

-Not only is it a retreat from the big cities, it is close enough to take advantage of their hot-spots too.
+Not only is it a retreat from the big cities, but it is also close enough to take advantage of their hot-spots too.
 Conveniently intersected by I-71 and close to three International airports and its own county airport for small aircraft, Wilmington is a day’s drive from 60 percent of the U.S. population.

 You need six things when selecting the perfect meeting site.
-Location, location, location are the first three followed by quality, variety and quantity of meeting facilities, restaurants and entertainment.
+Location, location, location are the first three followed by quality, variety, and quantity of meeting facilities, restaurants, and entertainment.

-Business or pleasure, it doesn’t matter, Wilmington and the surrounding Clinton County, can host your group or event.
-Bookings are frequented by conventions, road shows and executive retreats to weddings, reunions and clubs.
+Business or pleasure, it doesn’t matter, Wilmington and the surrounding Clinton County can host your group or event.
+Bookings are frequented by conventions, roadshows and executive retreats to weddings, reunions, and clubs.
 Special events feature scrapbooking, antiques, fashion, pottery and dog shows to name several.

 The bottom line is that you still have access to the big cities but your meetings are more affordable without sacrificing service or quality.

 The Clinton County Convention & Visitors Bureau provides meeting planners with personalized and custom service to ensure every event will be successful.
 This includes site inspections of hotels and attractions, assistance in securing the accommodations needed, pre-event mailings, welcome packets for guests, and itineraries for group or spousal programs.